 All power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.
 (Matt 28:18:20)

-You cannot say the same about Mary.
+Not Mary.
 She understood her son’s movement.
 The fact that she was highly favored to raise the revolutionary lets us know she herself was radical.
-Her response to the good tidings informs us she was also educated politically.
+Likewise her response to the good tidings informs us she was also educated politically.
 In our case, we are to be aware that the strength of this war is the God of the heaven and earth.
 This does not justify our idleness, but rather it requires our action.
 We also know that our enemies are all enemies of life.
 Colonialism and capitalism (or any inherently evil phenomenon) embody death and as such are natural enemies.

 To discern this at all we must be educated.